-HSOF Version 3.2 software supports terminal port connections of 4800, 9600, and 19200 bits per second (bps).
-Connection speeds of 300, 1200, and 2400 bps are not supported.
+HSOF Version 5.2 Software supports terminal port connections of 4800, 9600, and 19200 bits per second (bps).
+Connections speeds at 300, 1200, and 2400 bps are not supported.

 Limits on the Total Number of Storagesets

 The following limits apply to storagesets configured on a single controller or dual-redundant controller configuration: